ygordanniel/optc-db-extension/README.md

 ##Thank you note

-I'd like to send a special thank
+I'd like to send a special thank to,

 The [OPTC-DB Team](https://github.com/optc-db/optc-db.github.io) for the amazing job keeping all the data up to date, I know how hard that can be.
 In particular to [/u/Zee_n1](https://www.reddit.com/user/Zee_n1) for talking to me when I decided to make this extension and giving me the blessing to do so.